 Imagine the impact on his unit when they received a live Christmas tree from America at their forward operating base.
 With a live tree, they could touch and see and smell a piece of home.
 Those Marines decorated their tree and smiled whenever they saw it.
 It lifted their spirits in a way that very few things can when you are deployed at Christmastime.

 How do you get a living Christmas tree from America to our troops overseas?
 It’s not Christmas magic.
 It’s a program called Trees for Troops.
-This non-profit organization works with local farmers and numerous donations to bring the Christmas spirit to military families.
+This nonprofit organization works with local farmers and numerous donors to bring the Christmas spirit to military families.

 I wasn’t sure I would be able to load a tree onto our van by myself.
-In addition, I was disappointed to learn that trees are close to $100 in the expensive area where we are stationed.
+In addition, I was disappointed to learn that trees are close to $100 in the expensive area where we were stationed.
 We couldn’t afford a fake tree, and with the cost of Christmas gifts, I wasn’t even sure we could buy a real one.

 Thankfully, Trees for Troops came to the rescue and saved our deployment Christmas.
 They delivered an enormous quantity of free trees to our military base.
-All we had to do was drive to the delivery spot and claim one!
+All we had to do was drive to the delivery spot and claim one.
 A team of volunteers was there, ready to help each family load their tree and secure it to their car.

 Trees for Troops has impacted many families and individuals.
-Since 2005, the organization has collected and donated over 176,000 trees for military families.
+Since 2005, the organization has collected and donated over 262,265 trees for military families.
 FedEx has logged over 653,400 miles for this charity in the United States alone.
 They deliver the Christmas trees to 65 military bases, either in the U.S. or overseas.